evaleyn5/csharp-sql-restaurant-system/README.md

-# 🍽️ Restaurant Menu Management System
+# 🍽️ C# SQL Restaurant Management System

-This project is a console-based application developed using **C#** and **SQL Server**.
-It allows users to manage restaurant menu items with basic database operations.
+This is a console-based restaurant management system developed using **C#** and **SQL Server**.
+The application allows users to manage restaurant menu items with full CRUD operations.

 ## 🚀 Features

-* ➕ Add new products
+- ➕ Add new products
-* 📋 List all products
+- 📋 List all products
-* ❌ Delete products
+- ❌ Delete products
-* 🔄 Update product information
+- 🔄 Update product information
-* 🗂️ Category-based menu system (Starter, Main Course, Dessert)
+- 🗂️ Category-based menu system

 ## 🛠️ Technologies Used

-* C#
-* .NET Console Application
+- C# (.NET Console Application)
-* SQL Server
+- SQL Server
-* ADO.NET
+- ADO.NET

 ## 🧠 What I Learned

-* Database connection with SQL Server
+- Building CRUD operations with SQL Server
-* CRUD operations (Create, Read, Update, Delete)
-* Using SqlConnection and SqlCommand
-* Working with relational tables (Product & Category)

-## 📂 Database Structure

-### TbsCategory

-* CategoryId (int)
-* CategoryName (nvarchar)

-### TbsProduct

-* ProductId (int)
-* ProductName (nvarchar)
-* ProductPrice (decimal)
-* CategoryId (int)
+- Using ADO.NET for database connectivity
+- Designing console-based user interfaces
+- Managing relational data (products & categories)

 ## ⚙️ How to Run

 1. Clone this repository
 2. Open the project in Visual Studio
 3. Update the SQL connection string if needed
 4. Run the project

 ## 📌 Notes

-This project is part of my learning journey in backend development and database management.
+- The project uses a local SQL Server database
+- Connection string may need to be updated depending on your system

 ## 👩‍💻 Developer

+Aleyna

 Aleyna